plzombie/depress/DIED.md

 * param1 - if type is 1 then 0 stands for threshold binarization, 1 stands for error diffusion, 2 stands for adaptive binarization.
 * quality - image quality between 0 and 100.
 * dpi - image dpi.

+## IllRect.

+Rectangular illustrations.
+Define color regions on image.
+Can be only on black and white images.
+Arguments:

+* x - x coordinate from 0 (left) to page width-1
+* y - y coordinate from 0 (top) to page height-1
+* width - width of rectangle
+* height - height of rectangle

 ## Filename